 Vancouver 2010

-Belarus' Aleksey Grishin, making his fourth Olympic appearance, won gold in the men’s aerials event.
+During his fourth Olympic appearance, Aleksey Grishin won the men’s aerials events.
 It was the first time an athlete from Belarus won gold at a Winter Olympics.
 Earning silver was the United States’ Jeret "Speedy" Peterson, who successfully executed his signature "Hurricane" — five twists with three flips — that had gone awry four years earlier.
 Seventeen months after the Vancouver Games, Peterson died of a self-inflicted gunshot wound.

 The Vancouver Games also featured the Olympic debut of ski cross.
 Canada’s Ashleigh McIvor withstood the windy, snowy conditions to easily win the inaugural women’s title.
 Switzerland’s Michael Schmid won all four of his races, including the final, to claim the men’s title.